Joelhiguera/petpets/README.md

 Run an npm i at the root level in your terminal

 ## Usage
-run `npm run develop` at the root level in your terminal to start the application
+run `npm run develop` at the root level in your terminal to start the application.

 ## Screen Shots
 ![Alt text](petpets1.PNG)